Voice-over / Podcast Recording Studio Equipment Reviews

 I record voice-overs for all manner of things - phone lines, store announcements, radio, websites, etc. and along the way I learn a lot about what equipment is useful and what is superfluous to requirements or overly expensive.
 The following rambling diatribe is a description of the equipment I use and techniques I have learned.
 I do not claim to be an expert, which is why I'm not selling you an ebook!
 I do, however, like value for money and so the equipment I buy will not 'break the bank'.

-I only record voice-overs, but the information and equipment suggestions on these pages could also be valuable to those who record podcasts, audio books, and also community radio stations, RSLs, AM news/talk stations,
+I only record voice-overs, but the information and equipment suggestions on these pages may also be useful to those who record podcasts, audio books, and also community radio stations, RSLs, AM news/talk stations,